Kingston, Jamaica

 Are healthcare and health insurance expensive in Kingston?

 "Ensure that you have insurance and don't take an unregulated taxi as it might not be insured.
-I was unfortunate to be in a pretty serious car crash here and it would have involved been horrendous health care costs without insurance," said one expat living in Jamaica.
+I was unfortunate to be in a pretty serious car crash here and it would have involved been horrendous health care costs without insurance," said an expat in Jamaica.

 Is the cost of living in Kingston high?